mrbalem/EasyTheme/README.md

 # EasyThem

-creacion de un template necesario con componentes basicos como modal, alert, formularios, contactos,nabvat,progress, etc totalmente creados.
+Creation of a necessary template with basic components such as modal, alert, forms, contacts, nabvat, progress, etc. fully created.

 ## Getting Started